-Group and North America Security Solutions ARR has grown strongly with group ARR at £30.4 million as at 31 March 2023, an 18% increase year-on-year (FY22: £25.8 million, restated to include Coral in North America).
+Group and North America Security Solutions ARR1 has grown strongly with group ARR at £30.4 million as at 31st March 2023, a 18% increase year-year (FY22: £25.8 million, restated to include Coral in North America).
 The North America Security Solutions ARR is \$15.9 million, an increase of 34% from the same time last year, demonstrating the strong underlying growth in the business and the strong visibility of revenues across the business.

-The Group continues to have a strong balance sheet with a year-end net cash balance of $\pm 5.7$ million (FY22: $\pm 2.8$ million).
+The Group continues to have a strong balance sheet with a yearend net cash balance of £5.7 million (FY22: £2.8 million).